PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Next we will create "parrot" system cell block instance.
+Next we will create new cell block instance - a "parrot" system module.

 {{ curious(text="